material-foundation/material-remixer-android/PROJECT_STRUCTURE.md

 - `com.google.android.libraries.remixer.storage.LocalStorage` writes to a shared preferences file each time a value is modified.
 It uses `SharedPreferences.Editor#apply()` to commit the changes, which means that if there are many changes one after the other it would (probably) hit the disk only once, after all of them complete, and it doesn't block the UI thread at all.
 - `com.google.android.libraries.remixer.storage.FirebaseRemoteController`: <sup id="a2">[2](#f2)</sup> Uses firebase for storage and synchronization back to the device.
 This is necessary for the upcoming firebase Remote Controller functionality.

-<b id="f2">2</b> Since this imports Firebase, you need to have a `google-services.json` file on your app module even if you're not using firebase.
-An empty file will do, or the example one we keep on `remixer_example/src/main/google-services.json`.
-We are investigating how to make this easier. [↩](#a2)

 ## UI submodule

 The `remixer_ui` submodule contains the actual Remixer visible UI and a little of the "glue code" that makes everything seamless.